Feb 3, 2025 | By Aaron D. Wersing | Read Time: 2 minutes

 You may feel tempted to simply “roll over” and accept the agency’s punishment, but you shouldn’t.

 Take a stand instead.
 Fight for your rights and for your federal career.
+Our experienced attorneys are ready to assist federal employees nationwide.

 At the Federal Employment Law Firm of Aaron D. Wersing, PLLC, we care about your well-being and your future.